Derilee/simple_shell/README.md

 Task 1.
 Simple shell 0.1(100% done): Write a UNIX command line interpreter. <br>
 Task 2.
 Simple shell 0.2(100% done): Handle command lines with arguments. <br>
 Task 3.
 Simple shell 0.3(100% done): Handle the PATH.
 Fork must not be called if the command doesn’t exist. <br>
 Task 4.
-Simple shell 0.4(100% done): Implement the exit built-in, that exits the shell <br>
+Simple shell 0.4(100% done): Implement the exit built-in, that exits the shell
 <p>                          Usage: exit.
 You don’t have to handle any argument to the built-in exit. </p> <br>
 Task 5.
 Simple shell 1.0(100% done): Implement the env built-in, that prints the current environment.
 Task 6.
 Simple shell 0.1.1(100% done): Write your own getline function